optio50/Victron_Modbus_TCP/README.md

 If you want to run the keep-alive in the script instead of the standalone keep-alive you will need the MQTT request in the update_value function with a counter.
 See PyQT5-No-Multiplus-Single-Charger.py for an example.

-These file's are based on a system that has victron equipment in an "ESS" system.
-Multiplus, Solar charger, BMV

 Be advised.
 Running the Example2.py file and pressing the arrow key's will change values on the GX device.